sarahciston/codingcare/posts/guide.md

 >"Any meeting or gathering is a place to practice the future together in the most tangible ways."
 >>– adrienne maree brown

-## 0. Welcome <!--hello, world-->
+## 0. Welcome

+[//]: # "hello world"

 ### Rough starts & disconnects

 Have you considered learning to code but felt too intimidated to try?
 Have you struggled to program?
-Or don't know how to apply what you've learned to things you care about? <!-- or to understand how you'd actually use it?--> Maybe you're decent with programming skills but you'd still never consider yourself a 'coder'. *Coding Care* is about bridging this disconnect——the wide gulf between trying to learn coding and feeling empowered to create with code. <!-- (even though we likely interact with computation every day).-->
+Or don't know how to apply what you've learned to things you care about?

+[//]: # "or to understand how you'd actually use it?"

+Maybe you're decent with programming skills but you'd still never consider yourself a 'coder'. *Coding Care* is about bridging this disconnect——the wide gulf between trying to learn coding and feeling empowered to create with code.

+[//]: # "(even though we likely interact with computation every day)."

 >"the prospect of a language that is both hidden and alien to me haunts my work on the net.
 Like most prejudices, it is born out of fear.
 I am afraid of what lies buried within the under text"
 >>Jessica Loseby, "Code Scares Me"